 Facilities at Gran Cenote

-Gran Cenote price as of 2022 is 500 Pesos, which means it’s one of the most expensive cenotes near Tulum.
+Gran Cenote price as of 2022 is 500 Mexican Pesos.
+It’s one of the most expensive Tulum cenotes.

 Is Gran Cenote worth visiting?